po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/28-Stu_Mini-Project/README.md

 * Use Flexbox and media queries to create a responsive grid layout.

-* Each CSS snippet should have a card-like layout with the CSS syntax wrapped in an HTML `<pre>` element.
+* Each CSS snippet should have a card-like layout with the CSS syntax wrapped in an [HTML <pre> element.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre)

+* Each CSS snippet can easily be highlighted for copying on click using the [CSS user-select property.](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select)

 * Must incorporate a background color using a [CSS gradient function.](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient)